nguquen/nvim/README.md

 ## Install eslint:

 We use `Neomake`, a asynchronous linting and make framework for Neovim/Vim.
 For javascript files, neomake will call to external linter like `eslint` or `flow`.
-We will install eslint and all of dependencies first.
+We will install eslint and all of it's dependencies first.

 ```
 $ sudo npm install -g eslint